 Now, the guy who pushes down that first domino has a motive.
 He wants to enjoy watching all the other dominoes fall down.
 In the same way, your first movement in your story –whether it’s by a character, a force of nature, or even a big machine – will have to have a motive.
 You may not want to disclose that motive in the first chapter, but you, as the writer, have to know what that motive is, and you have to build your story so that when the reader finally does discover the motive later on down the line, the whole story makes sense.

-So one of the most important things a good story teller can do, even in plot-driven stories – is develop three-dimensional, true-to-life characters that his readers can relate to.
+So one of the most important things a good story teller can do — even in plot-driven stories — is develop three-dimensional, true-to-life characters that his readers can relate to.
 And if the story is intended to be character-driven, then all of the characters need to be carefully developed so that the reader feels so attuned to them that he really cares whether they manage to get what they want by the end of the story.
 And if the reader really cares, he isn’t going to put that book down until he reads the words “The End.”

-Next week we will discuss in depth the best ways to develop well-rounded characters.
+In the next lesson, we will discuss in depth the best ways to develop well-rounded characters.